isomerpages/psd-psw/_psw-spark-2024/About PSW: Spark.md

 ---
 <h3>Public Service Week (PSW): Spark</h3>
 <p>Public Service Week 2024 kicks off with PSW: Spark.
 This opening event
-brings public officers the Public Service together to celebrate and recognise officers and agencies for excellence in service delivery, organisational practices and innovation.
-Key highlights include the Public Sector Transformation (PST) Awards Ceremony, speech by Minister-in-charge of the Public Service, Mr. Chan Chun Sing, exciting performances by XXX and ITE.</p>
+brings the Public Service together to celebrate and recognise officers and agencies for excellence in service delivery, organisational practices and innovation.
+Key highlights include the Public Sector Transformation (PST) Awards Ceremony, speech by Minister-in-charge of the Public Service, Mr. Chan Chun Sing, exciting performances by xxx and ITE.</p>
-<p>Participants can also look forward to exciting fringe activities and redeem
+<p>Participants can also look forward to exciting onsite fringe activities
-limited edition PSW door gifts.</p>
+and redeem limited edition PSW gifts.</p>
 <table>
 <tbody>
 <tr>